mooreds/docs-1/get-started/quickstart.md

 | iggy@transposit.com | Iggy's data you can't see                  |
 | iggy@transposit.com | Iggy's data in this row too                |

-To make it easy, you can [copy this sample spreadsheet](https://docs.google.com/spreadsheets/d/1zwe5BJV8QrCK-WEGw5dt_kOPIRGmI_0Qw757bym21ow/copy) for use in this guide.
+To make it easy, you can [copy this sample spreadsheet](https://docs.google.com/spreadsheets/d/1zwe5BJV8QrCK-WEGw5dt_kOPIRGmI_0Qw757bym21ow/copy) for use in this guide. **Note:** you can copy the `spreadsheetId` [from the document's URL](https://stackoverflow.com/questions/36061433/how-to-do-i-locate-a-google-spreadsheet-id).

 {% hint style="info" %}
 Be sure to add yourself (using your own email address) to one or more of the spreadsheet rows.

-You can copy the `spreadsheetId` [from the document's URL](https://stackoverflow.com/questions/36061433/how-to-do-i-locate-a-google-spreadsheet-id).
 {% endhint %}

 ## 1. Create a new application